-A UP will cover all Member States of the European Union (EU) that have ratified the Unified Patent Court Agreement (UPCA) at the date of registration of the request for unitary effect.
+A UP covers all Member States of the European Union (EU) that have ratified the Unified Patent Court Agreement (UPCA) at the date of registration of the request for unitary effect.

-An up-to-date list of EU Member States that have ratified the UPCA can be found on our website here.
+An up-to-date list of EU Member States that have ratified the UPCA can be found on the UPC website here.
+The ratified states are those shown as "in force".

-The territorial scope of each UP will be 'frozen' at the date of registering the request for unitary effect.
+The territorial scope of each UP is 'frozen' at the date of registering the request for unitary effect.
 EU Member States that ratify the UPCA at a later date will not be covered by an already registered UP.